University Associate Professor

 James Talbot graduated from Cambridge with a BA and MEng degree in Mechanical Engineering, having been a sponsored student with Westland Aerostructures.
 He went on to spend two years with the engineering consultancy Atkins, before returning to the department to complete his PhD on the vibration isolation of buildings.
 This was followed by his post-doctoral research within the EU project CONVURT on the control of noise and vibration from underground railways.
 After CONVURT, Dr Talbot returned to Atkins where he spent a further nine years working primarily in the fields of vibration engineering and structural integrity.
 His experience covers experimental work, theoretical analysis and design, from across a wide range of industries.

 Dr Talbot returned to Cambridge in 2013 as a University Lecturer in the Structures Group of the Civil Engineering Division.
 He was elected an Official Fellow of Peterhouse, where he is Director of Studies for first-year undergraduates in Engineering.
 In 2016, Dr Talbot joined the Dynamics & Vibration Research Group of the Mechanics, Materials & Design Division, where he continues to pursue his research in ground-borne vibration.
-He is a Chartered Engineer, a Fellow of the Institution of Mechanical Engineers and a Member of the Institute of Acoustics and the International Institute of Acoustics & Vibration.
+He is a Chartered Engineer and a Fellow of the Institution of Mechanical Engineers, and a Member of the Institute of Acoustics and the International Institute of Acoustics & Vibration.